MathieuGr02/mathieugr.github.io/_Computational-Biology/08-Maximal-Entropy.md

 ### Laplace's Method

-Assume we are estimating a single parameter $\mu$, and given our data $ \mathcal{D}$ we hav calculated a posterior distribution $ \mathbb{P}(\mu | \mathcal{D})$.
+Assume we are estimating a single parameter $\mu$, and given our data $ \mathcal{D}$ we have calculated a posterior distribution $ \mathbb{P}(\mu | \mathcal{D})$.
 Because we may want to integrate the posterior over some area, because the posterior can be a complicated function to integrate, if the posterior has a single peak, we can estimate it by expanding the logarithm of the posterior around the peak.

 Let $\mu_*$ be the mode of the distribution, thus the peak of $ \mathbb{P}(\mu | \mathcal{D})$.
 We definde $L(\mu) = \log \mathbb{P}(\mu |\mathcal{D)$.
 Expanding this around $\mu_*$ with the taylor expansion gives us